unikraft/docs/content/en/docs/develop/porting.md

    If something is missing, usually you must use your Linux-distro's package manager to install this dependency, such as `apt-get`.

    The `./configure` program also comes with a useful `--help` page where we can learn about which features we would like to turn on and off before the build.
    It's useful to study this page and see what is available, as these can later become build options for the application when it is brought to the Unikraft ecosystem.
    The only thing to notice for the case of `iperf3` is that it uses [OpenSSL](https://www.openssl.org).
    Unikraft already has a [port of OpenSSL](https://github.com/unikraft/lib-openssl), which means we do not have to port this before starting.
    **If, however, there are library dependencies for the target application which do not exist within the Unikraft ecosystem, then these library dependencies will need to be ported first before continuing.**
    This tutorial also applies to porting libraries to Unikraft.

 1. When we next run `make` in the sequence above, we can see the intermediate object files which are compiled during the compilation process before `iperf3` is finally linked together to form a final Linux user space binary application.
-   It can be useful to note these files down, as we will be compiling these files with respect to Unikraft's build system.
+   It can be useful to note these files down, as we will be compiling these files with respect to Unikraft's build tools.

 You have now built `iperf3` for Linux user space and we have walked through the build process for the application itself.
 In the next section, we prepare ourselves to bring this application to Unikraft.

 ### Setting up Your Workspace